ykaylani/najm.dot/README.md

 - the Inclination is the tilt of the orbit.

 Visualization
 - Orbit Trails toggles the visibility of orbit trails.
+This is currently not recommended for purely performance-based applications as it uses Unity's built-in LineRenderer, which can produce a ton of CPU overhead with many objects.
+- Orbit Trail Material will be used to render the path.
+If the N-Body has this as empty, the simulation will fallback to the Originator's Orbit Trail Material.
 - Orbit trail length defines the maximum number of previous visualization timesteps that can be displayed.

 ## Technical Details